How to download and install the iOS 14, iPadOS 14 developer beta

 For the time being, you'll need a paid Apple developer account to gain access to the first beta releases.
 A paid account costs $99 a year, giving you access to publishing apps in the App Store along with all beta releases throughout the year.

 If you have a paid developer account, visit this page of the Developer website.
-You'll likely have to manually install the update, but we'll know more once the Apple Developer site comes back online.
+This year, there's on over-the-air profile that streamlines the installation process.
+Alternatively, you can download and manually install the update.

 Going back to iOS 13 is possible, but...